David Schneidewin commenced private practice as a barrister in Brisbane in 2003.

 He regularly and usually appears without leaders in the State District and Supreme Courts as well as the Coroners Court and other tribunals (QCAT).

 In the health law area he has comprehensive experience in representing hospitals (including public and private hospitals throughout the State , as well as an international hospital), medical practitioners (general and specialists) on instructions through most medical defence organisations (MDOs), nursing homes and community nursing organisations, as well as other health care providers (for example radiologists) and allied health care providers (including physiotherapists, occupational therapists, chiropractors, podiatrists, pharmacists and paramedics) in a variety of civil proceedings, administrative proceedings including disciplinary proceedings (QCAT), as well as at coronial inquests.

-In the general insurance area, he has consistently maintained a solid practice acting for a variety of private insurers in public liability and professional indemnity matters, as well as most statutory insurers including WorkCover Queensland and most CTP insurers.
+In the general insurance area, he has consistently maintained a solid practice acting for a variety of private insurers in public liability and professional indemnity matters.
 His general insurance practice also has a particular focus on matters involving local government and public authorities.

 He is experienced in trial advocacy and appellate advocacy and regularly appears at mediations.

-He has also acted as mediator in health law, general insurance and succession matters.
+He has also acted as mediator in health law and general insurance matters.